Strong gravitational-wave lensing posterior odds: Strong lensing hypothesis: Repeated events

 According to Morse theory, the number of minima $N_I$, saddle $N_{II}$, and maxima $N_{III}$ images satisfy~\citep{Schneider1992GravitationalLenses,Dodelson2017GravitationalLensing,Congdon2018PrinciplesLensing}

-for any given strong lensing configuration, although typically the type-III image is heavily demagnified and therefore not detectable except in some rare strong lensing configurations where, for example, the lens galaxy hosts a shallow core density~\citep{Collett2015CompoundImages,Collett2016TestingLensing,Collett2017Core1}.
+for non-singular strong lensing configurations, although typically the type-III image is heavily demagnified and therefore not detectable except in some rare strong lensing configurations where, for example, the lens galaxy hosts a shallow core density~\citep{Collett2015CompoundImages,Collett2016TestingLensing,Collett2017Core1}.
 This Morse theory is important because it sets the image types and, therefore, the Morse phases expected in gravitational-wave strong lensing detections, independently of the lens model.

 The notation is summarised in Table~\ref{tab:notations} (see also Fig.~\ref{fig:strong_lensing_configuration}, for illustration).
 Throughout this work, we adopt the Planck18 cosmology~\citep{Planck:2018nkj}.